 Leaving a natural legacy

-During Will for Wildlife Week - from Monday 15 to Sunday 21 October - The Wildlife Trusts are encouraging wildlife-lovers to leave a legacy that will help protect nature for future generations.
+During Will for Wildlife Week - Monday 14 to Sunday 20 October - The Wildlife Trusts are encouraging wildlife-lovers to leave a legacy that will help protect precious places and the wildlife within them for future generations.

-Across the UK, Wildlife Trusts manage special wild places including wetlands, wildflower meadows and urban wildlife nature reserves.
-A gift in someone’s will can play a vital role in allowing this work to continue.
+The Wildlife Trusts manage special wild places including wetlands, woodlands, wildflower meadows and urban nature reserves all over the UK.
+A gift in a will can play a vital role in allowing this work to continue.

 Sir David Attenborough, President Emeritus of The Wildlife Trusts, said:

 "A legacy to your local Wildlife Trust is a very special gift that can do remarkable things to help the wildlife treasures on your doorstep.
 Please, consider remembering The Wildlife Trusts in your will."

 Kate Barker, Membership and Legacies Manager for The Wildlife Trusts, added:

 "We believe many people would like to write, or update, their will to reflect their current situation but simply haven’t got round to it.
 A clearly written will, kept updated throughout your life, is essential to ensure that your wishes are respected."